Hughav92/PhD_Thesis_Obsidian_Vault/Manuscript Writing/SiFiBand in Interactive Music/SiFiBand in Interactive Music - Data Collection Procedure.md

 # General Set-Up

-Attach three markers to BioArmband and Myo.
+Attach three markers to SiFiBand and Myo.
 Define each as a rigid body within Qualisys.

-Prepare a Python Script which receives OSC packets from Qualisys of both EMG (Delsys), IMU (Delsys) and MoCap, Bluetooth packets of EMG and IMU from BioArmband, and EMG and IMU from Myo.
+Prepare a Python Script which receives OSC packets from Qualisys of both EMG (Delsys), IMU (Delsys) and MoCap, Bluetooth packets of EMG and IMU from SiFiBand, and EMG and IMU from Myo.
 Each receiver runs on a separate thread and appends a timestamp upon the reception of each packet.

 ![[BA_Setup.png]]
 # Technical Evaluation

 ## Latency and Jitter

-Latency of BioArmband and Myo are measured relative to Delsys and Qualisys.
+Latency of SiFiBand and Myo are measured relative to Delsys and Qualisys.
 ### Set-Up

-Modify script to add a timecode log upon packet request for Myo and BioArmband.
+Modify script to add a timecode log upon packet request for Myo and SiFiBand.

 ### Conditions